hiimvikash/DSA-EndGame/02.  Algorithms/06. DP/01. DP by Aditya Verma/README.md

 }
 ```
 # **[11.
 Count no of subsets with given difference](https://youtu.be/ot_XBHyqpFc)**
+### The Problem Statement :- you're given array[] and diff, you need to find two subset sum s1 and s2 such that difference btw s1 and s2 is diff.
 ## **Intution**
 - Let sum of subset 1 be s1 and subset 2 with s2
 - s1 - s2 = diff (given)